"A staggering 92 percent of people don't achieve their goals." - Thomas Oppong

 It's a great strength to live knowing that if you lost every material possession, you would still have a life worth living. - Unknown

-Have you ever set a goal, reached it and then hit the next biggest goal and feel as though you need to hit the next mountaintop as soon as you’ve reached the past?
+Have you ever set a goal, reached it and then feel as though you need to hit the next mountaintop as soon as you’ve reached the first?

 There’s a lot of pressure these days for entrepreneurs to “push it”, “win at it”, “get to the top”, but getting caught up in this social competition is not going to help you set goals that really mean something to you.